USDN Board of Directors

 Deborah Raphael, USDN Board President

-Debbie Raphael is the Director of the San Francisco Department of the Environment where she leads and implements the City’s bold climate action initiatives.
+Debbie Raphael has had a 30 year career in public service at the city, county and state levels.
+Most recently, she was the Director of the San Francisco Department of the Environment where she led bold climate action initiatives focusing on human health and biodiversity as well as emissions reductions.
 Prior to this, Debbie was the Director of the California Department of Toxic Substances Control.
 Named one of the world’s 100 most influential leaders in climate policy, Debbie is a sought-after spokeswoman on local and national environmental issues.
 She holds a Bachelor’s Degree in biology from the University of California, Berkeley, and a Master’s Degree in Physiological Plant Ecology from the University of California, Los Angeles.
 Upon entering college, Debbie switched her major to botany after she fainted watching stitches being removed while in her “Hospital Occupations” class.

 Zachary Baumer, USDN Board Treasurer